xinwhyi/yolo-tf2/README.md

 If you need to augment photos and take your time to examine/visualize the results, here are the steps:

-1- Copy images to Data > Photos or specify `image_folder` param
+1- Copy images to data > photos or specify `image_folder` param

-2- Ensure you have a csv file containing the labels in the format mentioned [here](#csv-xml-annotation-parsers), if you have labels in xml VOC format, you can easily convert them using Helpers > annotation_parsers.py > `parse_voc_folder()` (everything is explained in the docstrings)
+2- Ensure you have a csv file containing the labels in the format mentioned [here](#csv-xml-annotation-parsers), if you have labels in xml VOC format, you can easily convert them using utils > annotation_parsers.py > `parse_voc_folder()` (everything is explained in the docstrings)

 3- Create augmentation instance:

-    from Config.augmentation_options import augmentations
+    from yolo_tf2.config.augmentation_options import augmentations
-    from Helpers.augmentor import DataAugment
+    from yolo_tf2.core.augmentor import DataAugment

     aug = DataAugment(